googlemaps/js-api-loader/README.md

 // Set the options for loading the API. setOptions({ key: "your-api-key-here" });

-importLibrary("maps"); // needed for gmp-map
-importLibrary("marker"); // needed for gmp-advanced-marker
+// Start loading the libraries needed for custom elements. importLibrary("maps"); // needed for gmp-map importLibrary("marker"); // needed for gmp-advanced-marker

+// Wait for the map-componment to be upgraded const map = document.querySelector("gmp-map");
+await map.whenDefined();
 ```

 ## Documentation